wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

 3.1.
-The INFO-CODE field

-   This 16-bit value, encoded in network (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS message.
-The INFO-CODE serves as an index to the "Extended DNS Errors" registry Section 5.1.

-3.2.
-The EXTRA-TEXT field

-   The UTF-8-encoded, EXTRA-TEXT field may be zero-length, or may hold additional information useful to network operators.
-Care should be take not to leak private information that an observer would not otherwise have access to, such as account numbers.

-4. Defined Extended DNS Errors

-   This document defines some initial EDE codes.
-The mechanism is intended to be extensible, and additional code-points can be registered in the "Extended DNS Errors" registry Section 5.1.
-The INFO-CODE from the EDE EDNS option is used to serve as an index into the "Extended DNS Error codes" IANA registry, the initial values for which are defined in the following sub-sections.

-4.1.
 Extended DNS Error Code 0 - Other

    The error in question falls into a category that does not match known extended error codes.
 Implementations SHOULD include a EXTRA-TEXT value to augment this error code with additional information.

-4.2.
+3.2.
 Extended DNS Error Code 1 - Unsupported DNSKEY Algorithm

    The resolver attempted to perform DNSSEC validation, but a DNSKEY RRSET contained only unknown algorithms.

-4.3.
+3.3.
 Extended DNS Error Code 2 - Unsupported DS Algorithm

    The resolver attempted to perform DNSSEC validation, but a DS RRSET contained only unknown algorithms.

-4.4.
+3.4.
 Extended DNS Error Code 3 - Stale Answer

    The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached data instead of answering with an error.
 This is typically caused by problems on authoritative side, possibly as result of a DoS attack.

+3.5.
+Extended DNS Error Code 4 - Forged Answer

+   For policy reasons (legal obligation, or malware filtering, for instance), an answer was forged.

+3.6.
+Extended DNS Error Code 5 - DNSSEC Indeterminate

+   The resolver attempted to perform DNSSEC validation, but validation ended in the Indeterminate state.

+3.7.
+Extended DNS Error Code 6 - DNSSEC Bogus

+   The resolver attempted to perform DNSSEC validation, but validation ended in the Bogus state.

+3.8.
+Extended DNS Error Code 7 - Signature Expired

+   The resolver attempted to perform DNSSEC validation, a signature in the validation chain was expired.

+3.9.
+Extended DNS Error Code 8 - Signature Not Yet Valid

+   The resolver attempted to perform DNSSEC validation, but the signatures received were not yet valid.